-The final deadline to complete any outstanding activities and self-study components is 22/06/2021.
+The final deadline to complete any outstanding activities and self-study components is 2 weeks after Week 4 webinar

 Time commitment: This course will require approximately 2 - 3 hours of your time each week.
 This includes covering course materials on our Moodle learning platform and attending the Zoom session